 - Copy and paste your resume into the box and hit ‘submit.’

-That is when myself/your Local Administrator (LA) step in:
+That is when myself/your Local Administrator (LA) step in.
+In general:

-- For C to B upgrades, you have to have proof of 10 mass start race finishes or the equivalent of a Cat 4 license.
+- For C to B upgrades, you have to have proof of 15 upgrade points or 10 mass start race finishes with 5 top-10 finishes.

-- For B to A upgrades you need 20 upgrade points or proof of a Cat 3 license.
-USA Cycling has a matrix (LINK) that we refer to when processing your request.
+- For B to A upgrades you need 15 upgrade points.
+USA Cycling has a detailed matrix included below that we refer to when processing your request.
 You will note that we upgrade based on difficulty, which is defined as the number of starters in the race and the race type.

 I then tally up the points and either you get upgraded or not.
 That is where the scotch comes in.